-Grant Caserta enters his fourth season as the Husson defensive coordinator and defensive backs coach in 2018.
+Grant Caserta enters his fourth season as the defensive coordinator of the Husson football team in 2018.
+Caserta also serves as the team’s defensive backs coach and Husson's Equipment Room Manager.

 Husson also led Division III in rushing defense by permitting only 476 yards and eight touchdowns on 394 carries - just 1.60 per carry.
 The Eagles also put opposing passers on their backs 34 times this fall (3.40 per game), 14th most in Division III and most in the Eastern Collegiate Football Conference (ECFC).

 Husson was also stout against the pass, allowing 88 completions on 244 attempts for only 1,341 yards (5.5 per attempt) with 11 touchdowns and 15 interceptions, good enough to lead all of college football with an 84.81 opposing passer rating and ranked third in Division III in passing yards allowed (134.1).